cloudflare/cloudflare-docs/content/workers/runtime-apis/cache.md

 {{<Aside type="note">}}

 This individualized zone cache object differs from Cloudflare’s Global CDN.
-For details, refer to [How the Cache Works](/workers/reference/how-the-cache-works/).
+For details, refer to [How the cache works](/workers/reference/how-the-cache-works/).

 {{</Aside>}}